-A seasoned international manager, Sean Luangrath has worked at Fortune 100 companies (Apple, HP, PeopleSoft, Oracle and LeapFrog) and several high-tech startups (Aerohive Networks, MeLLmo) on multiple continents and for both early and late-stage startups.
+A seasoned international manager, Sean Luangrath has worked at Fortune 100 companies, on multiple continents and for both early and late-stage startups.
 Sean is the CEO at Inergy Solar, a Idaho-based renewable energy startup with the mission to provide the world with affordable solar power.
-Inergy Solar designs and manufactures the world's most portable energy storage solutions.
+Inergy Solar designs and manufactures the world most portable energy storage solutions.
 The company’s “bottom up” consumer approach to clean tech products makes renewable power available to everyone, everywhere.

 Having been a refugee from the Vietnam War, Sean is proud to be part of a company that’s trying to “give back” and make a difference in the lives of the 1.1 billion people in the world living without electricity.
 To Inergy, making a difference is as simple as providing a solar-powered battery bank to charge cell phones for those living off-grid so they can keep in touch with family members or as basic as powering lights at night so they can study and work after dark.